 The information for non-major funds (funds whose activity or balances are not large enough to warrant separate reporting) is combined and presented in total in a single column.
-For 2005 and 2004, the Township's major governmental funds are the General Fund, Gasoline, Fire District and Fire Levy funds.
+For 2005 and 2004, the Township's major governmental funds are the General Fund, Gasoline, Fire & EMS and Miscellaneous Capital Project Funds and General, Motor Vehicle License, Gasoline, Fire & EMS and Miscellaneous Capital Project Funds, respectively.
 The programs reported in governmental funds are closely related to those reported in the governmental activities section of the entity-wide statements.
 We describe this relationship in reconciliations presented with the governmental fund financial statements.